Twi1ightSparkle/matrix/secure-backup-to-jottacloud/README.md

 gpg --output matrix-backup-private.gpg --armor --export-secret-key <key ID>
 ```

-Copy matrix-backup-public.gpg to the Synapse server.
+Copy `matrix-backup-public.gpg` to the Synapse server.
 Save both keys and the password somewhere secure, then delete them from your local machine.
-Don't loose them as your backup will be impossible to access without the password and private key.
+Don't lose them as your backup will be impossible to access without the password and private key.

 #### On server:
 ```